Septet (Saint-Saëns): History

 The septet is dedicated to Émile Lemoine, a mathematician who in 1861 founded the chamber music society La Trompette.
 Saint-Saëns and other well known musicians such as Louis Diémer, Martin Pierre Marsick, and Isidor Philipp would often perform at the concerts of the society, which took place at Salle Érard and later in the hall of the Horticultural Society.
 For many years, Lemoine had asked Saint-Saëns to compose a special piece with the trumpet to justify the name of the society, and jokingly he would respond that he could create a work for guitar and thirteen trombones.
 Saint-Saëns eventually relented, and in 1879 presented to Lemoine a piece titled Préambule as a Christmas present, later promising to complete the work with the Préambule as the first movement.

 The complete septet was successfully premiered on 28 December 1880.
 The string quartet was doubled at the premiere – in Saint-Saëns' opinion, it made a stronger impact that way.
 The work was first published in March 1881 with Durand.

 Structure

 The work consists of four movements, each around four minutes in length.

+I. Préambule

+The pompous opening with a flourish of unison scales leads to the trumpet's entrance on a sustained E♭.
+The piano part, in the style of a virtuoso concerto, looks somewhat out of place.
+A march-like fugue establishes order, treating the theme in a manner similar to Schumann's Piano Quintet.
+Throughout the movement, romantic elements manage to break through baroque motoricism.

+II.
+Menuet

+The minuet uses "baroque clichés" even more strikingly than the first movement.
+Influences of Lully and Handel are mixed with romantic elements.
+The central trio features an elegant melody; Keller calls it a "gem of light lyricism in which the piano embroiders the strings' melody with a filigree of decoration."

+III.
+Intermède

+The Intermède (interlude), initially titled Marche funèbre, is the work's only fully romantic movement: a minor-key cantilena over a Bolero-style rhythm.
+The main theme is first introduced in the cello, and then played in succession by the viola, the violins, and the trumpet, while the piano provides a rhythmic ostinato; Keller calls the effect "rather Schumannesque".

+IV.
+Gavotte et Finale

+The final movement is a "rollicking dance movement", in which the rhythm of the time-honored Gavotte is somewhat obscured by brilliant piano passages.
+A brilliant virtuoso fugue ends the movement, "bringing everything to a broadly smiling conclusion".